godot-escoria/escoria-docs/api/ESCAnimationResource.md

 Array containing the different angles available for animations.
 Each angle is defined by an array [start_angle, angle_size]. start_angle must be between 0 and 360.
-Angle 0 and 360 are the same and correspond to UP/NORTH 90 is RIGHT/EAST, 180 is DOWN/SOUTH, etc
+Angles 0 and 360 are the same and correspond to UP/NORTH, 90 is RIGHT/EAST, 180 is DOWN/SOUTH, 270 is LEFT/WEST etc.

 ### directions